AaravGarg423/Electrathon-EV-Race-Car/README.md

   and a Jikong BMS
 - Decided cell layout for target voltage and capacity
 - Contributed to CAD design of battery case and drive sprocket using Onshape
+- Assembled and wired solar panels integrated into the car body, we were the only team in the competition with solar capability

 ## Battery System
 - BMS: Jikong with cell balancing and overcurrent protection